sanity-io/sanity/CONTRIBUTING.md

 ## Publishing official releases

-When `next` is ready for release, run `yarn publish` in the `next` branch and select version.
-After a successful release, remember to rebase `next` against `current`.
+When `next` is ready for release, merge `next` into `current`, then run `yarn release` in the `current` branch and select version.
+After a successful release, remember to merge the new version number commits that were performed as part of the release into `next`.

-## Publishing a hotfix release from `current`

-If we need to publish a hotfix, a patch release should be done by running `yarn publish` from the project root, selecting "Patch" from the menu.
-Remember to rebase `next` against `current` after the release is completed.

 ## Publishing _canary_ versions from feature branches

-This can be done at any time by anyone and is done by `yarn publish-canary`.
-This will publish with the commit hash from HEAD, and can be installed with `sanity upgrade --tag=canary --save-exact`
+This can be done at any time by anyone and is done by `yarn release-canary`.
+This will publish with the commit hash from HEAD.

 # How to file an issue